-This is the easiest and tastiest Balsamic Beet pickle out there!
+This is the easiest and tastiest Pickled Beets Recipe out there!
 Crunchy beet, marinated with chilli and caraway and balsamic vinegar.

 The best things in life are simple, they say.
 Or is it that the best things in life take time?
 Or maybe they are both?
 This recipe for one, is simple and takes time.
 It’s a pickle beets after all.
 So it takes time for all those beautiful flavours trapped inside the jar to develop.